A Quantum Algorithm with Polylogarithmic Depth per Trotter Step for the Extended Hubbard Model: Results

-Similar to the analysis in Sec.~\ref{sec:depth_fanout}, we estimate the qubit requirement for storing multipole expansions as follows.
-Given $M_{\ell m}$ contains $(p+1)^2$ coefficients, the total number of ancilla qubits needed at that level scales as
+Finally, we estimate the number of ancilla qubits required for Q2FMM, which is dominated by those used to store the multipole expansions.
+Given $M_{\ell m}$ contains $(p+1)^2$ coefficients, the total number of ancilla qubits needed at a given level scales as